 Here are 16 of the biggest choices to make and how they directly affect your income throughout your career.

 Your choices that affect your income begin before you ever start your first job.
-Here are some of the most important choices to plan for.
+Here are some of the most important choices to plan for when you consider how your choice of career affects your financial future.

 1. Prioritize Education and Training